fbi-cde/crime-data-frontend/README.md

 ## Browser support

-For the MVP launch of this project (Spring 2017) we will explicitly support Chrome, Safari, IE 10+, Firefox and MS Edge.
+For the MVP launch of this project (Spring 2017), we’ll explicitly support Chrome, Safari, IE 10+, Firefox, and MS Edge.